 The Restore Process

-You can contact the Managed Backup team via phone, trouble ticket, or chat to submit a restore request.
+You can contact the Managed Backup team via phone or chat to submit a restore request.
 We will collect the needed information to submit your request.
 Please have ready the date and the specific data you want us to restore.

 No, you will have the ability to request unlimited restores.